microsoft/OSPO/bulk-targeted-sponsorship/README.md

-As part of experimenting through different approaches, Microsoft trialed a data-driven approach in June of 2024 that leveraged the availability of metadata on packages and their source repositories combined with metadata on the usage of dependencies across our many tens of thousands internal repositories.
+As part of experimenting through different approaches, Microsoft trialed a data-driven approach in June of 2024 that leveraged the availability of metadata on packages and their source repositories combined with metadata on the usage of dependencies across our many tens of thousands of internal repositories.
 Our hypothesis was this targeted bulk approach would enable sponsorships to target open source projects that were less well known while also being highly impactful as judged by public download stats, downstream dependent package counts,